tekdi/tekdi.github.io/docs/tools/javascript/eslint.md

 #### For TypeScript based projects:
 - [typescript-eslint](https://www.npmjs.com/package/typescript-eslint): Tooling which enables you to use TypeScript with ESLint

+#### For TypeScript based Nestjs (Nodejs) - projects
+- [eslint-plugin-jsdoc](https://www.npmjs.com/package/eslint-plugin-jsdoc): JSDoc linting rules for ESLint
+- [eslint-plugin-security](https://www.npmjs.com/package/eslint-plugin-security): ESLint rules for Node Security, helps identify potential security hotspots, but finds a lot of false positives which need triage by a human.
+- [eslint-plugin-sonarjs](https://www.npmjs.com/package/eslint-plugin-sonarjs): eslint-plugin-sonarjs is an ESLint plugin maintained by Sonar, designed to help developers write Clean Code.
+This plugin exposes to ESLint users all original JS/TS rules from SonarJS, an analyzer for JavaScript and TypeScript within the Sonar ecosystem.

 #### For React based projects:
 - [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react): Provides React specific linting rules for eslint
 - [eslint-plugin-react-hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks): This ESLint plugin enforces the Rules of Hooks.